zuozhenggh/learning-library/data-management-library/big-data/bds-load-balancer/load-balancer-use/load-balancer-use.md

 It may take a few minutes after completing all the steps in the previous lab for the backend sets and listeners to be ready to receive requests.

+## Access the Services on the Cluster

-To open the services included in this load balancer:
+To access the services included in this load balancer:

 1. Find the IP address or the hostname used for your load balancer.